dirtsimple/php-server/README.md

 * Developer and server priviliges are kept separate: git and composer are run as a `developer` user rather than as root, and files are owned by that user.
 To be written to by PHP and the web server, files or directories must be explicitly listed in `NGINX_WRITABLE`.
 (The whole codebase is `NGINX_READABLE` by default, but can be made more restrictive by listing specific directories.)
 * You can mount your code anywhere, not just `/var/www/html` (just set `CODE_BASE` to whatever directory you like)
 * If any supervised process (nginx, php-fpm, cron, etc.) enters a `FATAL` state, the entire container is shut down, so that configuration or other errors don't produce a silently unresponsive container.

+Note: there are a few configuration options that must be specified in a different way than the richarvey image, or which have different defaults: see [Backward-Compatibility Settings](#backward-compatibility-settings), below, for more info.

 ### Adding Your Code